Team Domenica Safeguarding Policy

 Concerns around a colleague -If the safeguarding concerns involve a member of staff who works for Team Domenica in any capacity, then there may need to be variations to the above.
 If an allegation of harm is made against a member of staff the following applies:

-• If an allegation is made against one of the Safeguarding Leads or the Chief Operating Officer, this must be reported to the Programme and Strategy Director.
+- If an allegation is made against one of the Safeguarding Leads or HR managers, these must be reported to the Co-CEOs

-• If the allegation or concern is about the Programme and Strategy Director then the procedure is to alert the Founder and Chair of Trustees, Rosa Monkton, who is available at rosa@teamdomenica.com.
+- If the allegation or concern is about the Co-CEOS then the procedure is to alert the Founder and Chair of Trustees, Rosa Monkton, who is available at rosa@teamdomenica.com.
 She will take advice from relevant parties and, if necessary, allocate the management of the situation to a suitably trained member of the Senior Leadership Team.

 A one-page summary sheet of reporting procedures is available on page 18 in the appendix of this policy, and all staff should familiarise themselves with it and take responsibility for it being visible and accessible in their workplace.